-While this seems like it would be a win-win for both parties, when you add up all the costs associated with moving, these arrangements rarely make financial sense for a moving company.
+While this seems like a win-win for both parties when you add up all the costs associated with moving, these arrangements rarely make financial sense for a moving company.

 That’s why many moving companies have minimum size requirements on long distance moves.